silviyahristova/handyfix/TESTING.md

 * Solution

-Solution was to change alt text to one image on the page.
+The solution was to change alt text to one image on the page.

 <img src="assets/images/testing/wave-service-solution1.png">